ankitshah009/TacSense/README.md

 ```

 ## Frontend
-A minimal React interface demonstrates how a web client might interact with the backend via fetch requests.
+A React-based interface now demonstrates voice analysis and provides visual feedback.
+The page background shifts colors based on the detected emotional state and an avatar emoji reacts to stress levels.

 To start the frontend:
 ```bash